|Wright State University Nutter Center Box Office Regular Hours

 always be purchased from an authorized ticket agent, i.e. the Wright State Nutter Center Box

 Office or Ticketmaster.
-Tickets purchased from anyone else could be counterfeit
+Tickets purchased from any other source could be counterfeit

 or stolen and therefore will not be honored.
 Ticket brokers are not recognized ticketing